 4-5 hours a day with 2 days off is usually the standard while volunteering at a hostel.
 Some might manage it differently and do longer shifts with more days off.

-How long do I have to volunteer for?
+How long do I have to commit to hostel volunteer work?

-Be prepared to commit to at least a couple of weeks.
+Be prepared to commit to staying in a hostel at least a couple of weeks.
 You might be lucky and find something for a week, but most hostels prefer volunteers who stick around a tad bit longer.

 And let’s be real, the longer you stay, the more you’ll get to know the place and the people.
 You’ll gain more knowledge on the local scene, and you’ll be able to help lost travellers with some proper insider tips and tricks.
 Everybody wins!